Facts about wasps (they deserve respect)

 Food

-Adult wasps feed mainly on nectar, salivary liquids produced by their larvae, and aphid secretions, although some social wasps eat fallen fruit, nectar, and dead insects.
-Adult predatory wasps feed mainly on other insects after subduing them with venom; bits of insects are also fed to their larvae.
+Adult wasps feed mainly on nectar, salivary liquids produced by their larvae, and aphid secretions.
+Some social wasps, however, eat fallen fruit, nectar, and dead insects.
+Adult predatory wasps feed mainly on other insects after subduing them with venom.
+Bits of insects are also fed to their larvae.
 The larvae of parasitic wasps feed on their hosts’ bodies.

 Hibernation